rpicard/explore-flask/12-handling_users.md

     return render_template('reset_with_token.html', form=form, token=token)
 ```

-This view is a simple form view.
-We just add the `try ... except` bit at the beginning to check that the token is valid.
-The token contains a timestamp, so we can tell `ts.loads()` to raise an exception if it is older than `max_age`.
-In this case, we're setting `max_age` to 86400 seconds, i.e. 24 hours.

-We pass the token to the template so that we can submit the form to the correct URL.
+We are using the same token validation method as we did to confirm the user's email address.
+The view passes the token to the template so tha the form submits to the correct URL.
 Let's have a look at what that template might look like.

 _myapp/templates/reset_with_token.html_
 ```